steffenhaug/plox/README.md

 # gpu-accelerated plotting.
 (plox = plot + oxidize or some shit)

-## notes on text rendering
-there are essentially two options:
-- rasterizing text to a texture, and drawing it on a quad
-    - probably easy to do at load time with external lib
-    - will be less flexible, no dynamic text probably
-- 1 glyph = 1 quad with (bezier?) curves in texture
-    - SIGNIFICANTLY harder
-    - flexible

 ## tentative progression plan:
 1. ✅font loading (utilize a libraty hopefully) and obtain bezier curves
 2. ✅single-character software rasterizer (write a png or something)